bacalhau-project/docs.bacalhau.org/docs/getting-started/architecture.md

 ### Transport

-The Transport interface is responsible for sending messages about jobs that are created, bid upon, and executed  to other compute nodes.
+The transport interface is responsible for sending messages about jobs that are created, bid upon, and executed  to other compute nodes.
 It also manages the identity of individual Bacalhau nodes to ensure that messages are only delivered to authorized nodes, which improves network security.

-To achieve this, the transport interface uses a protocol called **bprotocol**, which is a point-to- point scheduling protocol that runs over [libp2p](https://libp2p.io/) and is used to distribute job messages efficiently to other nodes on the network.
+To achieve this, the transport interface uses a protocol called **bprotocol**, which is a point-to-point scheduling protocol that runs over [libp2p](https://libp2p.io/) and is used to distribute job messages efficiently to other nodes on the network.
 This is our upgrade to the [GossipSub](https://docs.libp2p.io/concepts/publish-subscribe/) handler as it ensures that messages are delivered to the right nodes without causing network congestion, thereby making communication between nodes more scalable and efficient.

 ### Executor

-The Executor is a critical component of the Bacalhau network that handles the execution of jobs and ensures that the storage used by the job is local.
+The executor is a critical component of the Bacalhau network that handles the execution of jobs and ensures that the storage used by the job is local.
 One of its main responsibilities is to present the input and output storage volumes into the job when it is run.

 It is important to note that storage can differ between Docker and WebAssembly (wasm).
 Therefore, if a job references a specific CID (Content IDentifier), two different storage providers may be used based on the executor used for the job.

-The Executor performs two primary functions:
+The executor performs two primary functions:
 - presenting the storage volumes in a format that is suitable for the executor, and,
 - running the job.